 For Aboriginal and Torres Strait Island children, a kinship carer may be an indigenous person who is a member of their community, a compatible community or from the same language group.

 What is Intensive Foster Care?

-Our Intensive Fostering Service provides support to children and young people in out of home care who have a range of extreme and/or complex support needs.
-Children are placed in the home of an approved foster or kinship carer (or provisionally approved carer), with intensive support provided to the placement by PIFC.
+Our Intensive Fostering Service provides support to children and young people in out of home care who have a range of extreme or complex support needs.
+Children are placed in the home of an approved foster or kinship carer, with intensive support provided to the placement by Partners in Foster Care.